 Stainless Steel: In comparison to chrome, this material is more expensive.
 However, the extra cost gives you more quality, durability, and corrosion resistance, an important property in radiators that come in contact with corrosive elements in a heating system.
 The appearance of stainless steel is ideal for the modern space as it can give a sleek look.
 This is especially so in bathrooms, where reflective, neutral materials are a popular choice.

 Aluminium: Aluminium is a lightweight, durable material that transfers heat the quickest of all the materials used in radiators.
 This has the effect of improved efficiency in heating up a room, and therefore less energy wastage.
-Besides, Aluminum is a non-corrosive material, so you will find the quality is retained for years.
-Aluminium can be easily moulded into different shapes to create different kinds of styles.
+Besides, aluminium is a non-corrosive material, so you will find the quality is retained for years.
+It can be easily moulded into different shapes to create different kinds of styles.

 Now that we have outlined some basic variables to consider let us take a look at three different types which can add style to any home.

-Electrically operated models can be moved around more easily, and a thermostatic element allows complete control.
 Radiators are today far less likely to be seen merely as items necessary to provide warmth and comfort.
 They are now considered as important to style expression as any other work of art.
-Having guests, remark on the welcoming warmth of a home need no longer apply only to its temperature or furnishings.
+Having guests remark on the welcoming warmth of a home need no longer apply only to its temperature or furnishings.
 Know more about the range we offer on Designer Radiators at our on-line store.